rust-gamedev/rust-game-ports/README.md

 This port required a non-trivial restructuring, in order to move to a scene-graph based design.

-The port suffers from two Fyrox bugs:
+The port suffers from one Fyrox bug:

-- at least one sound plays with a delay (reported [here](https://github.com/FyroxEngine/Fyrox/issues/324));
+- at least one sound plays with a delay (reported [here](https://github.com/FyroxEngine/Fyrox/issues/324)).
-- some images render incorrectly (reported [here](https://github.com/FyroxEngine/Fyrox/issues/320)).

 ### Rusty Roguelike/Macroquad